 - Once everyone has plotted their post-its, you can open the floor to negotiating placement or discussion with the goal of getting to the ideas or solutions that will have the highest impact at the lowest cost.

 - Keeping the energy level in the room high is the single greatest factor in any successful ideation session.
 Be mindful of the time of day in which you schedule them.
 Usually, early morning is best, before hunger or post-lunch sluggishness sets in.

 - You can offer the group sugary snacks or play music with minimal lyrics and a steady beat to help boost the mood and energy during divergent thinking to help.

 - Feel like the group is struggling after a round of ideation?
 Try doing a lightning round of “word storming” to build up an idea bank first.
 In 1 minute, what words, phrases, or thoughts come to mind around your topic that the group can use to build ideas and solutions from?

 The more ideas and solutions we generate, the better chance we have of seeing our highest-impact ones make it to market.

-The reason why traditional brainstorm sessions often feel lackluster is because many times it isn't a clear or consistent format for doing generative thinking.
-That's further compounded by the natural social dynamics of the people in the room.
-The best ideas may never see the light of day if the person who has them isn't able to command enough respect or air time to have them heard or considered in the first place.
-Using a clear divergent > convergent structure keeps the playing field even for everyone in the room, while enabling the group to generate a wider range of ideas and solutions that can turn into actionable outputs quicker.
+The reason why traditional brainstorm sessions often feel lackluster is that many times there isn’t a clear or consistent format for doing generative thinking.
+That’s further compounded by the natural social dynamics of the people in the room.
+The best ideas may never see the light of day if the person who has them isn’t able to command enough respect or air time to have them heard or considered in the first place.
+Using a clear divergent > convergent structure keeps the playing field even for everyone in the room while enabling the group to generate a wider range of ideas and solutions that can turn into actionable outputs quicker.